lisaalaz/lisaalaz/README.md

 I am a PhD student at Imperial College London, studying and working on NLP and dialogue agents.
 In particular I am learning about:

+  - 🎯 Target-guided open-ended conversation
   - 🧠 Empathy and social intelligence in dialogue agents
-  - ☠️ Toxicity and harmful bias mitigation
   - 📖 Retrieval augmentation, long-term memory and factuality
-  - 🎯 Target-guided open-ended conversation
   - 📊 Evaluation frameworks for all of the above and more

 &nbsp;